-Racism, cultural distance, and economic competition
+Racism, Cultural Distance, and Economic Competition

-First, many authors argue that preference for and avoidance of specific immigrant groups is driven by racial resentment.
-The overwhelming majority of studies look at discrimination against non-white immigrants in white majority countries.4 Most recently, a series of arguments have emerged suggesting that blaming China for the COVID-19 outbreak resulted in a resurgence of "anti-Asian hate" and the rejection of Asian immigrants as "forever foreigners" (Li and Nicholson Jr 2021; but see Daniels et al. 2021).
+First, many authors argue that preference for and avoidance of specific immigrant groups are driven by racial resentment.
+The overwhelming majority of studies look at discrimination against non-white immigrants in white-majority countries.3 Most recently, a series of arguments have emerged suggesting that blaming China for the COVID-19 outbreak resulted in a resurgence of "anti-Asian hate" and the rejection of Asian immigrants as "forever foreigners" (Li and Nicholson 2021; but see Daniels et al. 2021).

 Second and relatedly, other authors have focused on perceived cultural distance as a factor explaining preferences for or rejection of certain immigrant groups, most importantly Muslims in non-Muslim-majority countries.
-Most experimental studies that treat granting permanent residence permits or citizenship as the outcome report a strong and consistent anti-Muslim bias.5
+Most experimental studies that treat granting permanent residence permits or citizenship as the outcome report a strong and consistent anti-Muslim bias.
+In a German labor market correspondence test, Koopmans, Veit, and Yemane (2019) find that "objective" cultural distance (as measured through survey questions in origin countries) explains call-back rates across origin groups.